 EF said that greater understanding and clarification was needed concerning the materiality of the change to a get a clearer view.
 NS also added the materiality needed to be known to conduct the correct analysis of the potential risk of not implementing and whether the modification could lead to lower reserve prices.
 Anna Shrigley (AS) offered support for the SG status, as only the formula was being corrected.
-AS argued that any other review of this proposal would in effect be a challenge to the status of shorthaul which is already an agreed service.
+AS argued that any other review of this proposal would in effect be a challenge to the status of short-haul which is already an agreed service.

-NS acknowledged the appropriateness of shorthaul arrangements in so far as they avoid inefficient bypass.
-There was no suggestion that the principles for shorthaul needed reviewing.
-However the proposal is about amending the extent of Eligible Amounts to which the discount is applied.
+NS acknowledged the appropriateness of shorthaul arrangements in so far as they avoid inefficient bypass. countered this comment and said that tThere was no suggestion that the principles for short-haul needed reviewing. and he added that the change proposed However the proposal is was about amending the extent of Eligible Amounts to which the level of discount that can be is applied.
 The decision about implementation of this proposal would therefore have to assess the merit of the change against the status quo i.e. retaining the current method of determination of the Election Entry Proportion.
 NS noted that the documentation available to Workgroup suggested a mistake had been made.
 NS questioned if National Grid has a view that it has made an error by applying the wrong formula for the multiple routes.
 CW stated that National Grid's view is there was no historical error and that the proposal now was looking at changing the arrangements.